 Your body has endured damage after a period of abuse.

 Starving, poor eating habits, and cravings are some of the things it had to contend with.
 The truth remains, we are what we eat.
-A proper diet brings a healthier life
+A proper diet brings a healthier life.

-To get rid of the effects of detox and heavy chemicals, good diet – namely fruits and greens, gives you the best shot.
+To get rid of the effects of detox and heavy chemicals, a good diet – namely fruits and greens, gives you the best shot.

 To rebuild your immunity and the nervous system damaged during use, there are of alpha foods that will get you back on track.